 It was over a 3-hour Legislative Black Caucus cannabis hearing.
 Many comments and statements were made from every imaginable angle of the debate over legalization, hearing from both sides of the issue.
 However, there was definitely a stronger anti-cannabis presence than a pro-cannabis presence.

-Legislative Black Caucus Chair Rice said, “There are a large number of newborns being born with brain damage in Colorado.”
+“There are a large number of newborns being born with brain damage in Colorado,” Rice alleged.

 Rice and another panelist expressed a great deal of concern about drug testing and its impact on the workplace.
 They both indicated that drug testing will not foster job growth since users will fail drug tests.

-Leaders and members from NJ Responsible Approaches To Marijuana Policy (RAMP) and Smart Approaches To Marijuana (SAM) were prominent voices in opposition to the legalization of cannabis.
+Leaders and members from NJ Responsible Approaches To Marijuana Policy (RAMP) and Smart Approaches To Marijuana (SAM) were prominent voices in opposition to a legal New Jersey cannabis market.

-At the conclusion of the event, advocates voiced concern over disinformation and propaganda being spread by the speakers.
+After the event, legal New Jersey cannabis advocates voiced concern over disinformation and propaganda being spread by the speakers.

 What Can I Do at a Cannabis Hearing?